 There are a few herb preservation methods, but two of the easiest and most successful are freezing and drying.
 These methods usually preserve the herbs’ color and flavor well.

 Freezing fresh herbs can also be done using an ice cube tray.
-Cut up your herbs and press them into an ice cube tray, about a tablespoon per cube.
+Cut up your herbs and press them into an ice cube tray, about a tablespoon (15 ml.) per cube.
 Freeze it overnight.
 The next morning, fill the tray the rest of the way up with water.
-This will give you easy to use portions of frozen herbs.
+This will give you easy-to-use portions of frozen herbs.

 Another method for storing garden herbs is drying.
 Drying herbs can be done in the oven, the microwave, or by air.

 Lay your herbs on a cookie sheet and bake them on the lowest possible setting in the oven until they’re dry and brittle.
-Note, they will lose some flavor this way.
+Note that they will lose some flavor this way.

 You can also microwave them between paper towels for a few minutes for the same effect.

 A very popular and decorative way of drying herbs is to hang them upside down and allow them to air dry.
 Store them in a warm but, preferably, dark place to prevent the loss of flavor.
 Tie them in small bundles to allow for good air circulation.

 Now you’re ready to continue using and enjoying fresh herbs year-round.